Cai Jing

-Cai Jing (1047–1126), courtesy name Yuanchang (元長), was a Chinese calligrapher and politician who lived during the late Northern Song dynasty of China.
+Cai Jing (1047–1126), courtesy name Yuanchang (元長), was a Chinese calligrapher and politician of the Northern Song dynasty of China, serving as chancellor four times.
 He is also fictionalised as one of the primary antagonists in Water Margin, one of the Four Great Classical Novels of Chinese literature.

 Life

 Cai Jing was from Xianyou, Xinghua (present-day Putian, Fujian).
 In 1070, he participated in the imperial examination and got a jinshi degree (a successful candidate).
 He served as a civil official in Qiantang before moving on to work in the Grand Secretary's office.

 In 1086, Cai Jing was posted to the administrative office in Kaifeng, the capital.
 He supported the conservative faction in the imperial court, headed by Sima Guang, and won the praise of Sima.
 In 1094, Cai Jing became the Minister for Revenue.
 He helped Zhang Dun (章惇) revive the New Policies of reformist chancellor Wang Anshi, although he set out on a campaign of attrition to destroy or radically alter the written work of his predecessors and especially conservative enemies, thereby probably also purging much of Shen Kuo's written work.

 During the reign of Emperor Huizong, Cai Jing was impeached and ordered to retire in Hangzhou.
 Cai Jing collaborated with the eunuch-general Tong Guan to win back his place in the imperial court.
 After rising to prominence in politics and becoming chancellor at one point, Cai Jing introduced the policy of huashigang (花石綱), for officials to focus on offering precious gifts and tributes to the emperor.
 In 1102 and 1113, he introduced reforms to the taxation laws on tea and salt trading, as well as increasing human labour.
 Cai Jing's policies were unpopular among the common people and led to corruption in the government.